 So, no your hair won’t grow faster with routine cuts but your hair will be in better shape with getting routine hair cuts making it so you are able to maintain your hairs length more and in a healthy fashion and not have thin and sparse ends to your hair.

-Truth: 1 Piece of hair can support up to 6.5lbs.
+Hair Fact: 1 Piece of hair can support up to 6.5lbs.

 Yup, for all of you that just Love to take super hot scolding showers, I’m here to tell you that you are doing some damage to your hair and skin.